BMMRO-tech/BMMRO/README.md

 #### APP FUNCTIONALITY

-- Basic EDS structure (key fields) with create full HUDS form and view list of created HUDS for an encounter
+- Basic Encounter form structure (key fields) with create full Habitat use form and view list of created Habitat use for for an encounter
-- Export EDS and HUDS
+- Export Encounter and Habitat use forms
 - Individual user accounts

 #### PRODUCTION READINESS / CFRs